-- BA in Biology, Aristotelian University of Thessaloniki, Greece;
+- BA in Biology, Aristotle University of Thessaloniki, Greece;

 - PhD in Molecular Biology and Biotechnology, University of Crete, Greece

-Dr. Kyrpides joined the DOE Joint Genome Institute in 2004 to lead the Genome Biology Program and the development of the comparative analysis platforms for microbial genomes and metagenomes (IMG).
-He became the Metagenomics Program head in 2010 and leads the combined Microbial Genomes and Metagenomes Program since 2011.
+Dr. Kyrpides joined the DOE Joint Genome Institute in 2004 to lead the Genome Biology Program and the development of the data management and comparative analysis platforms for microbial genomes and metagenomes (IMG).
+He became the Metagenomics Program head in 2010 and leads the Prokaryotic Super Program and the Microbiome Data Science Group since 2011.
 Prior to joining the DOE Joint Genome Institute, Dr. Kyrpides led the development of the genome analysis and Bioinformatics core at Integrated Genomics Inc. in Chicago, IL.
 He did his postdoctoral studies with Carl Woese at the University of Illinois at Urbana-Champaign and with Ross Overbeek at the Argonne National Laboratory.

 Awards and Service

-- Mavromatis K et al. Use of simulated data sets to evaluate the fidelity of metagenomic processing methods.
-Nat Methods.
-2007; 4: 495-500.
+- Mavromatis K et al. (2007) Use of simulated data sets to evaluate the fidelity of metagenomic processing methods.
+Nature Methods.
+4: 495-500.